PabloIbannez/VLMP/docs/Models.rst

 	  - Description
 	  - Type
 	  - Default
-	* - steps
-	  - Number of steps in the coarse-graining refinement process.
-	  - int
-	  -
-	* - nativeContactsModel
-	  - Model used for native contact interactions (CA).
-	  - str
-	  -
-	* - bondsModel
-	  - Model used for bonded interactions.(ENM or count)
-	  - str
-	  -
 	* - PDB
 	  - Path to the input PDB file or a valid PDB ID for download.
 	  - str